zhaoqichang/ColdstartCPI/README.md

 + demo_train.py: The code of demo.

+	+ python train_BindingDB_AIBind.py

 	The results are saved in the Results folder.

 ## Resources
 + README.md: this file.